Franklin-Williamson Bi-County Health Dept. reports 18 new COVID-19 cases

 Williamson County:

-- Males - Three toddlers, one man in his 20s, two men in their 30s, one man in his 40s, one in their 50s and one man in his 60s.
+- Males - One toddler, one preteen, two teenagers and one man in his 30s.

 - Total deaths - 170